 Welcome to Just for Seniors, a one-stop webpage created for University of Tampa seniors.
 This page is designed to guide UT seniors through the exciting achievements, and sometimes overwhelming deadlines, in the final undergraduate year.
-A collaborative project across various areas of campus life, this page provides information and resources, a calendar of events, a glossary of terms and a checklist of requirements for graduation.
+A collaborative project across various areas of campus life, this page provides information and resources, a glossary of terms and a checklist of requirements for graduation.

-It is not too early to be thinking about connecting with the UT National Alumni Association.
+It is not too early to be thinking about connecting with the UT Alumni Association.

-The UT National Alumni Association connects alumni to the University and other alumni through social and educational events, service opportunities, communications and alumni benefits.
-Our alumni magazine, the UT Journal, shares class notes and important stories, while the alumni website connects alumni to each other through an online directory and personal pages.
+The UT Alumni Association connects alumni to the University and other alumni through social and educational events, service opportunities, communications and alumni benefits.
+Our alumni magazine, the UT Journal, shares class notes and important stories, while the alumni website connects alumni to each other and highlights alumni success stories through Spartan Spotlights.

 All alumni are included in all alumni relations programs, communications and benefits.
 No fee or separate membership is required.
-Alumni also have the opportunity to use the University's Career Center, the McNiff Fitness Center and the Macdonald-Kelce Library.
-A free Alumni ID card is provided after graduation.
+Alumni also have the opportunity to use the University's Career Center and the Macdonald-Kelce Library.
+A free Alumni ID card is provided on request after graduation.

 For more information or to get involved with Alumni Relations visit the UT Alumni website.

 The Office of Career Services offers a wide array of services and activities to assist seniors in their transition from the University to the world of work or an advanced degree.
 Opportunities such as career fairs, workshops, speed networking, an etiquette dinner, information sessions and on-campus interviews allow graduating seniors to interact with employers in a variety of both formal and informal situations.
 Students are encouraged contact the Office of Career Services to schedule an appointment to discuss any aspect of their post-graduation preparation.
 All seniors should regularly check HIRE-UT for information about career-related events and job postings.
-Many other resources are available on the Career Services website, including a full array of job search tools at Optimal Résumé.
-Included in this program are a résumé builder, a letter builder, a website builder, an online career portfolio, a skills assessment and interview preparation.
+Many other resources are available on the Career Services website, including a full array of job search tools.
+Check out the Job Search Toolbox, where you can find a résumé builder, a letter builder, a website builder, an online career portfolio, a skills assessment, interview preparation and much more.

 The Office of Financial Aid provides helpful information for students to be fully prepared for graduation.
 The soon-to-be graduates page is a seniors' guide to money management, repayment, loan exit counseling and alternative loan options.